Blog postsJanuary 26, 2018

 Revamping Retail Formats

 Physical retail isn’t going anywhere.
-It is still the overwhelming We’re seeing adjustments being made to physical stores in several different ways.
+It is still the most popular way to shop.
+We’re seeing adjustments being made to physical stores in several different ways.
 Target has recently opened small-format, metropolitan stores creating a new retail format that caters to both in-store shopping and easy pick-up for online orders.

 Walmart just recently announced that it will convert 10 Sam’s Club stores into eCommerce fulfillment centers.
 Sam’s Clubs’ proximity to higher-density markets will make it easier for eCommerce orders to be delivered more quickly and with reduced transportation costs.